Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/README.md

 Select-AzSubscription -SubscriptionId $ConnectivitySubscriptionId

 # Set Platform management subscription ID as the the current subscription
-$ManagementSubscriptionId = "[your platform management subscription ID]"
+$connectivitySubscriptionId = "[your platform management subscription ID]"

 # Set the top level MG Prefix in accordance to your environment.
 This example assumes default 'alz'.
 $TopLevelMGPrefix = "alz"